Community Rallies for Housing Solutions in North Bayshore

 And that’s exactly the direction they heard from the community.

-The City Council received testimony from nearly fifty speakers in support of the draft plan’s vision for sustainable, equitable development.
+The City Council received testimony from nearly 50 speakers in support of the draft plan’s vision for sustainable, equitable development.
 Many spoke about how the housing affordability crisis affects their lives, sharing painful stories of excruciating commutes and housing costs driven by the lack of homes near job centers like Mountain View.
 Others spoke about the health and environmental benefits of the plan, describing how locating new homes close to jobs will improve regional traffic patterns and relieve development pressure on our region’s valuable natural and agricultural lands.

 The city also received a petition with more than 80 signatories calling for action on this once-in-a-generation opportunity.